jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 - **Configure an authentication policy**

     Now that Okta Verify is configured for push notifications and users are enrolled, you need to create a dedicated authentication policy for the HPE GreenLake application.
 This policy will enforce passwordless authentication by requiring users to authenticate with Okta Verify push notifications instead of passwords.

+    > **Passwordless vs. password-based:** The policy below disables password authentication, which is required only for the **passwordless** flow (`Connect-HPEGL -PasswordlessSSOEmail`).
+If you intend to use **password-based** sign-in (`Connect-HPEGL -Credential`, v1.0.26+), you do **not** need these password-disabling steps — a standard Okta password + MFA policy works as-is.
+Configure this passwordless policy only if you want password-free sign-in.

     1. In the Admin Console, go to **Security** → **Authentication Policies** → **App sign-in**.